Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Master formula for the third-order cross section

+here written in the form of (\ref{eq:pitoNRQCD}), which distinguishes between complex energy $\mathcal{E}$ and its real part $E$, which will be used in part II.
 The coefficient functions $c_v$ and $d_v$ are likewise expanded, and product terms of order higher than three in non-relativistic perturbation theory are dropped.
 Note that $E/m\sim v^2$ counts as second order in this expansion.

 This work concerns the third-order correction $\delta_3 G(E)$.
 The triple insertion of the first-order Coulomb potential is algebraically complicated but has no UV or IR divergences and can therefore be computed numerically as done in~\cite{Beneke:2005hg}.
 The ultrasoft correction was obtained in~\cite{Beneke:2008cr}.
-In part II of the present work we will give the details of the calculation of the remaining single and double insertions in the second line of (\ref{masterthirdorder}) in dimensional regularization as is necessary for a consistent combination with the matching calculations performed and summarized in part I. A more precise master formula for the third-order correction to the Green function that accounts for the pole structure of the $d$-dimensional potentials will be given in part II.
+In part II of the present work we will give the details of the calculation of the remaining single and double insertions in the second line of (\ref{masterthirdorder}) in dimensional regularization as is necessary for a consistent combination with the matching calculations performed and summarized in this part I. A more precise master formula for the third-order correction to the Green function that accounts for the pole structure of the $d$-dimensional potentials will be given in part II.
+In that part, we further discuss the implementation of a mass renormalization scheme that avoids large corrections present in the pole scheme, the treatment of finite-width effects relevant to the top threshold, and provide a detailed numerical analysis of the QCD third-order correction.